kdheepak/blog/content/38-rust-lua-nvim.md

 $ cargo build --release && mv target/release/libmoonshine.dylib lua/moonshine.so
 ```

-neovim adds the lua folder of plugins to the `runtimepath`.
+Neovim adds the lua folder of plugins to the `runtimepath`.
 So to follow convention, we can move `libmoonshine.dylib` to the lua folder.
 Lua looks for `.so` files even on a Mac, so I had to rename the file.
 Notice rust compiles the library to `libmoonshine.dylib` but the lua module need to be `moonshine.so`.